Significant-Gravitas/AutoGPT/README.md

 ```

 2. Navigate to the project directory:
-*(Type this into your CMD window, you're aiming to navigate the CMD window to the "scripts" folder you just downloaded)*
+*(Type this into your CMD window, you're aiming to navigate the CMD window to the repository you just downloaded)*
 ```
 $ cd 'Auto-GPT'
 ```